rll307/immigration/README.md

 -   Open VosViewer

--   In the actio" tab, click on create
+-   In the action tab, click on create

 -   Choose "create a map based on a network"

-    -   Select the \*.map file COWO jsut created
+    -   Select the \*.map file COWO just created
-    -   Select the network file COWO jsut created
+    -   Select the network file COWO just created

 -   Click next until the network show up.

 [Vosviewer](http://www.vosviewer.com) is a nice programme, but the options are not so good as they are in [Gephi](https://gephi.org/).
-This is the reseaon why we export the file as a **GraphML** or **GML** format to open it in Gephi.
+This is the reason why we export the file as a **GraphML** or **GML** format to open it in Gephi.

 After you exported the files, start Gephi.
 Click on open graph file (see image below) and open the network.